In this post, I’ll show you how to finish a drawing started with watercolor colored pencils.

 Begin drawing the muzzle with a light layer of pink at the chin and light gray in and around the nostril.

 For this demo, I used Sienna Brown and Mineral Orange in the middle values, a light glaze of Light Umber and Goldenrod to the lighter values, and Dark Brown to the shadows.
 However, getting the values right is more important than correct color.
 Since we don’t all see color the same way, select colors based on what you see in your reference.

 Continue working around the brightest highlights.

 When the drawing nears completion, begin working on the highlights.
-Some of the highlights are left alone.
+Leave the brightest highlights alone.
 The highlight along the top of the crest, for example, is whatever color shows through from the under drawing.

 For the others, add Spanish Orange, Orange, or Yellow Ochre if the highlight is warm in color (the highlight along the cheek).
 If the highlight is more neutral, use Sand or Cream (behind the eye).

 Most of the highlights are then burnished with a color like Beige or Cream to keep them unified with the coat colors around them.

 Using water media or water soluble colored pencils to draw the under drawing is a great way to reduce the amount of time it takes to complete a colored pencil work.
 It’s also a good way to cover the paper without filling in the tooth of the paper.

 I probably won’t be using this combination very often because it doesn’t work very well on my favorite papers.
 They just don’t handle moisture well and I don’t care for the texture of watercolor papers that are heavy enough to take the moisture.

 But that doesn’t mean this isn’t a viable—and valuable—alternative to using only traditional, dry colored pencils.

 As I mentioned in the previous post, if you hope to enter your artwork in shows that are exclusively colored pencil, stick with water soluble colored pencils.